 The worst thing you can do is to keep taking Adderall or Ritalin—and drink alcohol or use other drugs at holiday get-togethers.
 The combination can lead to alcohol poisoning or even heart issues.

 The fact is, many people are ignorant about how addictive—and dangerous—these study drugs can be.
 They take them to focus better and, with repeated use, eventually find they can’t focus at all unless they take them.
-Depression, anxiety and even thoughts of suicide can follow.
+Depression, anxiety, and even thoughts of suicide can follow.
+Recognizing the 10 alcohol poisoning signs & symptoms is crucial, especially in situations where substance interactions may pose serious health risks.

 Help at The Raleigh House